nvda-es/devguides_translation/original_docs/w10addoninternals.md

 In UIA world, an object on screen is termed an "element".
 Just like any accessibility API's, UIA exposes various elements to assistive technologies, which are termed "clients", with programs with the set elements termed "servers".
 These elements are organized into a UI tree, with the Windows Shell (desktop) object being the root, with tree being pruned and new leafs springing constantly whenever apps are started and closed, elements are created and destroyed, controls are shown and hidden on screen and so on.

 Although UIA is meant to replace MSAA due to modernized accessibility information that can be gathered, screen reader vendors such as NV Access publishes workarounds for poor or odd UIA implementations.
 One such case is UIA issues in older versions of Microsoft Office, such as label problem in various combo boxes.
-Certain areas in Windows 10 and universal apps still has UIA issues, such as odd or badly applied control labels, generic XAML (eXtensible Application Markup Language)/UI labels, expected events not being fired and so on.
+Certain areas in Windows 10 and universal apps still have UIA issues, such as odd or badly applied control labels, generic XAML (eXtensible Application Markup Language)/UI labels, expected events not being fired and so on.
 This is one of the reasons for creating Windows 10 App Essentials add-on: to provide workarounds for issues like these.

 ### Automation ID and other interfaces and properties